 Last year, while living in LA, my depression spiraled out of control to the point where I alienated myself from almost everyone I knew, and I could not leave my bed most days.
 I had hit a new and even lower rock bottom where I felt completely and utterly hopeless.
 Each and every passing day was painful, and the guilt of my depressing existence would even eat away at me (See how it continues to spiral?).
 It took courage that I didn’t think I could afford to keep living each new day.

 When I was hitting my rock bottom of last year, I finally decided to seek help.
 I was put on a medication that my body responded well to and I talked to a therapist regularly.

-This is what I learned so far (certain ones may only apply to me):
+These are some life lessons I learned so far from depression (certain ones may only apply to me)

 - Practicing gratitude helps to shift your mindset.

 - Focusing on helping others helps you see outside of yourself and your problems.